jefjesuswt/karin-js/packages/platform-h3/README.md

 ## Quick Start

-To use the H3 adapter, you'll pass `H3Adapter` to `KarinFactory.create` when bootstrapping your Karin-JS application.
+To use the H3 adapter, you'll pass an instance of `H3Adapter` to `KarinFactory.create` when bootstrapping your Karin-JS application.

 **1. Create your controller**